Adam Henrique: Edmonton Oilers

 On March 6, 2024, in the final year of his contract with the now rebuilding Ducks and unexpected to re-sign with the team as the trade deadline approached, Henrique was traded to the Edmonton Oilers along with Sam Carrick in a pair of trades with Henrique getting swapped to the Tampa Bay Lightning first to limit the amount of Henrique's salary being taken on by Edmonton.
 The Ducks received a first-round draft pick in 2024 and a conditional fifth-round pick in 2025 in the exchange, with Tampa receiving a fourth-round pick in 2026 as compensation for alleviating a quarter of Henrique's salary.
 The Oilers made it to the Stanley Cup Final, but fell to the Florida Panthers in seven games.
 Henrique had seven points in the playoffs that season.

 On July 1, 2024, Henrique signed a two-year, $6 million contract with the Oilers.

+In his second season with the Oilers, Henrique recorded 27 points across 81 games in the regular season and 7 in 22 playoff games.
+The Oilers would make the final for the second consecutive year, marking Henrique's third trip to the Stanley Cup Finals.
+The Oilers would end up falling to the Florida Panthers for the second year in a row, this time falling in six games.
+Henrique had one assist in the six-game series.

+Henrique played his 1,000th NHL game on October 21, 2025, becoming the first Edmonton Oiler to play in his thousandth while wearing an Oilers jersey.

+Henrique ended a career-high 51-game goal drought when he scored the opening goal of an eventual 3-1 win over the Chicago Blackhawks on April 2, 2026.